-The vehicular circulation system that supports the Land Use Plan for the Pass Area Plan is shown on Figure 7, Circulation.
-The vehicular circulation system is anchored by Interstate 10 and State Routes 60 and 79.
+is anchored by Interstate 10 and State Routes 60 and 79.
 Interstate 10 connects residents of the Pass with the Los Angeles Basin, the Coachella Valley, and eventually Arizona and points east.
 State Route 60, which provides access to Moreno Valley and the City of Riverside, joins Interstate 10 in Beaumont.
 State Route 79, a designated Scenic Highway, traverses Lambs Canyon and eventually connects to Temecula, far to the south.
 A system of major and secondary arterials and collector roads connect with these primary circulation routes to serve local uses.

-- PAP 10.1 Design and develop the vehicular roadway system per Figure 7, Circulation, and in accordance with the Functional Classifications and Standards section of the General Plan Circulation Element. - PAP 10.2 Maintain Riverside County's roadway Level of Service standards as described in the Level of Service section of the General Plan Circulation Element. - PAP 10.3 Consider the following regional and community wide transportation options when developing transportation improvements in the Pass: - a.
+- PAP 10.1 Design and develop the vehicular roadway system per Figure 7, Circulation, and in accordance with the Functional Classifications section of the General Plan Circulation Element. - PAP 10.2 Maintain Riverside County's roadway Level of Service standards as described in the Level of Service section of the General Plan Circulation Element. - PAP 10.3 Consider the following regional and community wide transportation options when developing transportation improvements in the Pass: - a.
 Construct a new interchange on State Route 60 at Potrero Boulevard. - b.
-Support the development of regional transportation facilities and services (such as highoccupancy vehicle lanes, express bus service, and fixed transit facilities), which will encourage the use of public transportation and ride-sharing for longer distance trips.
+Support the development of regional transportation facilities and services (such as high-occupancy vehicle lanes, express bus service, and fixed transit facilities), which will encourage the use of public transportation and ride-sharing for longer distance trips.